Ahmed-Shaaban-Elbehary/vembridge/README.md

 ## Licence

-This project is licenced under the Apache License Version 2.0, which means it can be freely redistributed / modified / used in both commercial and non-commercial projects.
+This project is licensed under the Apache License Version 2.0, which means it can be freely redistributed / modified / used in both commercial and non-commercial projects.

 ## Documentation